redhat-openshift-ecosystem/opct/docs/README.md

 Welcome to the documentation for the OpenShift Provider Compatibility Tool (OPCT)!

-OPCT is used to evaluate an OpenShift installation on a provider or hardware is in conformance.
+The OPCT tool is used to evaluate if an OpenShift installation is in conformance with OpenShift tests, ensuring compatibility and interoperability across providers.
+Cloud service providers and Red Hat partners can use this tool to verify and demonstrate that their hardware and software comply with OpenShift standards.

-Here you can find the initial steps to use the tool:
+The following documents present the steps to get started with the OpenShift Provider Certification Tool and use it to verify clusters for compatibility with OpenShift.

 - [User Guide](./user.md)
     - [Installation Check List](./user-installation-checklist.md)